 information about the financial status of the City, as well as other important information

-about the City may be found by examining the CAFP link.
+about the City may be found by examining the Comprehensive Annual Financial Report (CAFR) link.

 The present City Attorney is Richard C. Pfeiffer, Jr., originally appointed in January

-2003 to fill a vacancy, but since elected, once in 2003 to complete the unexpired
+2003 to fill a vacancy.
+In November 2003 he was elected to finish the unexpired

 On the average, the office employs 125 full-time persons (60 of whom are attorneys),

 and 37 part-time persons.
-The office’s budget is in excess of ten million dollars
+The office’s budget is in excess of fourteen million dollars

 The office is organized into various divisions housed in various locations.